-(a) The facility deposit fee is waived for reservations on State Parks Day (first Saturday of June).
+(a) The facility deposit fee is waived for all persons with reservations commencing on State Parks Day (first Saturday of June).
 All other fees apply.

 (b) The facility deposit fee is waived for foster families and adoptive foster families as defined in OAR 736-015-0006.
 The fee waiver is limited to the first two campsites, and an adult care provider must be present with the foster children.
 All other fees apply.